On this page

 </w:p>

-If we need to highlight only “Defense” (positions 21-28), we cannot simply “color characters 21-28.”
+To highlight only “Defense” (positions 21-28), we can’t color characters 21-28.
 We must split the single run into three:

 "The Department of " | "Defense" | " published the report."

-Each new run must carry the original’s formatting (Arial, 12pt), and only the middle run gets the highlight color.
-The original run must then be removed from the XML tree.
+Each new run must carry the original’s formatting (Arial, 12pt), and only the middle one gets the highlight color.
+Then the original run must be removed from the XML tree.

 The Position-Tracking Walker